 Long-anticipated summer travel is not without its nutritional challenges, and adding young children to the mix multiplies those challenges.
 There's more to consider than packing a few extra snacks and baby wipes.
 Follow these tips for a healthy, happy and nourishing summer vacation with kids.

 Logging long miles in the car may have your kids asking for snacks to ease the boredom.
 Anticipate this, and be prepared.
-Wesley Delbridge, RD, spokesperson for the Academy of Nutrition and Dietetics, suggests collaborating with your kids on a list of boredom-busting activities including games, music, videos, coloring books and more.
+Work with your kids on a list of boredom-busting activities including games, music, videos, coloring books and more.
 Before turning the ignition key, review the day's schedule.
-Explain when and where you'll eat.
-Make a strong effort to stick to your normal eating schedule, says Delbridge.
+Explain when and where you'll eat and make a strong effort to stick to your normal eating schedule

 - Low-fat yogurt